Jones Falls: Future

 As far back as 1990, city-sponsored planning studies showed support for the idea of partially demolishing I-83 and thus daylighting the Jones Falls.
 More recent suggestions include a long-range plan proposed by Marc Szarkowski, while he was working for the Philadelphia firm Dremodeling, and a more immediate and concrete plan commissioned by the city from Baltimore-based Rummel, Klepper & Kahl in 2009.

 The Szarkowski vision is wide ranging, including infill housing, an expansion of Penn Station, a system of roundabouts, a multi-story sculpture and several new, buried transit lines.
 Szarkowski has publicly acknowledged the extremely ambitious and long-range nature of the plan.

 The RK&K study was more limited, assessing only the area from Fayette Street to Chase Street.
 The long-range Szarkowski concept includes selected portions of the watershed from as far north as Woodberry, though with significantly less engineering detail included.

+A civic group, Friends of the Jones Falls, is active in advocating for the daylighting of the river.